Privacy Breach Guidelines for Health Trustees

 Sometimes the privacy breach involves an employee or contractor who purposely accessed personal health information of individuals without a need to know.
 The following are steps or items to consider when investigating this type of breach:

-- decide if the identity of the employee in question will be disclosed to the affected individual when providing notification; and/or
+- Decide if the identity of the employee in question will be disclosed to the affected individual when providing notification

 The IPC recommends that a trustee share any discipline measures taken against an employee who has snooped to the rest of the employees in the organization and the affected individuals.
 Please also include any details of employee discipline when reporting details of the breach to the IPC.